ShixiangWang/sigminer/README.md

 ### Feature

-  - supports a standard pipeline for identification of two types of
+  - supports a standard *de novo* pipeline for identification of two types of signatures: SBS signature and copy number signature
-    signatures: SBS signature and copy number signature
+  - supports quantify exposure for one sample based on *known signatures*
   - supports two methods for calling copy number signatures: one is from Macintyre et al. 2018 and the other is created by us
   - supports association and group analysis and visualization for